Photo courtesy of ARH Inspirations via Chat GPT

 The blame shifts in power, but His defense is silent.

-Three offered releases refused by the crowd,
+where three offered releases are refused by the crowd.

-But hypocrites balk, this is not a rehearsal.
+but hypocrites balk.
+This is not a rehearsal.

 The payment of death thrown at scandalous feet,

-And guilt drives betrayal to hang from potter’s tree.
+as grief drives betrayal to hang from potter’s tree.

-Barabbas is chosen for the freedom of guilt,
+After Barabbas is chosen for the freedom of guilt,

 A whip served with laughter and a crown full of thorns,

-“Hail, King of the Jews!” they mock and they spit,
+“Hail, King of the Jews!”
+They mock and they spit.

 They make fun with worship and they slap and they hit.

-Straight to the place where sin will have no protection.
+straight to the place where sin will have no protection.

-A lamb without warrior walks among hearts wrapped in stone,
+A lamb without warrior walks among hearts wrapped in stone

 There was no fair trial and no crime He committed,

-But He is nailed to a criminal’s cross, not acquitted.
+but He is nailed to a criminal’s cross, not acquitted.

 Convicting a man to death based only on fear.

-The Son of few words refuses drink for the pain,
+The Son of few words refuses drink for the pain.

-Only watches them hate Him, mocking His name.
+He watches them hate Him, mocking His name.

-They meant it for harm, but God’s plans were different,
+They meant it for harm, but God’s plans were different.

 “Yeah right, you’re the King!” as they laugh and they tease,